pralinkhaira/File-Manager/ReadMe.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.txt file for details.
+This project is licensed under the GNU License - see the LICENSE.txt file for details.